 - Light typography that highlights the product elements

 - Minimalist design with a luxurious feel

 Luciana V's packaging design by Marina Romero is an easy choice for this list.
 Among various hair products on the market today, this design instantly elevates the game with its luxurious and premium feel.

-The agency curated packaging designs for the following products: Nourishing Mask for color-treated hair, Nourishing Mask for dry hair and Scalp Scrub.
-These haircare must-haves come in purple, orange and brown tubs, respectively.
+The agency curated cosmetic packaging designs for the following products: Nourishing Mask for color-treated hair, Nourishing Mask for dry hair, and Scalp Scrub.
+These haircare must-haves come in purple, orange, and brown tubs, respectively.

 To further boost the premium feel of each product, the agency used thin font styles for the logo and product names.
 The idea was to let the bold colors and elegance of the tubs speak for themselves.
 And well, these packaging designs did not disappoint.